 The National Board

 The WGS Board has been extremely successful in raising funds to initiate new projects, support prizes and scholarships for students, and endow professorships.
-The National Board is largely responsible for creating the conditions in which the program can thrive.
-The Board meets three times each year.
+The National Board is largely responsible for creating the conditions in which the department can thrive.
+The Board meets twice each year.

 Debbie Adler is a creative strategist, entrepreneur enabler, and curiosity addict.